MercuryHeart123/Dcm-viewer-Client/README.md

 React project "DCMViewer"<br />
-use cornerstone.js to read .dcm files
+use cornerstone.js to read .dcm files <br />
+use npm start to run a project